-3.1 Purpose of customer due diligence ("CDD") and enhanced measures potential ML/FT/PF risks posed by any and all of their customers at the outset and for the duration of the business relationship/occasional transaction.
+3.1 Purpose of customer due diligence ("CDD") and enhanced measures

-The purpose of CDD and enhanced CDD ("ECDD") in the AML/CFT/CPF context is to ensure relevant persons know, as far as reasonably possible, who they are dealing with and the ML/FT/PF risks of dealing with that customer.
-Robust CDD/ECDD procedures ensure relevant persons have their eyes wide open to the
+Code Parts 4, 5 The purpose of CDD and enhanced CDD ("ECDD") in the AML/CFT/CPF context is to ensure relevant persons know, as far as reasonably possible, who they are dealing with and the ML/FT/PF risks of dealing with that customer.
+Robust CDD/ECDD procedures ensure relevant persons have their eyes wide open to the potential ML/FT/PF risks posed by any and all of their customers at the outset and for the duration of the business relationship/occasional transaction.